 Hertz Canada: Hertz Canada offers assistive devices such as spinner knobs, hand controls, and accessible parking to customers with physical disabilities.
 For reservations, call 1-800-263-0600 (worldwide) 1-800-263-0678 (Quebec), or 416-620-9620 (Toronto).
 Persons with physical or visual disabilities who want to rent a car can be accompanied by a personal driver who is at least 25 years old (source).

-Cinema & Theatre Discounts
+Cinema & Theatre Discounts for Canadian PWDs

-Cineplex: Cineplex offers free admission to one support person for each guest with disability who has an Access 2 Entertainment Card.
+Cineplex: Cineplex offers free admission to one support person for each guest with a disability who has an Access 2 Entertainment Card.
 Assistive devices are also available for borrowing at select theatres (source).

-Landmark Cinemas: Support persons of guests with disability receive free admission at participating Landmark Cinemas locations in Alberta, British Columbia, Manitoba, and Ontario if they can present a valid Access 2 Entertainment Card (source).
+Landmark Cinemas: Support persons of guests with a disability receive free admission at participating Landmark Cinemas locations in Alberta, British Columbia, Manitoba, and Ontario if they can present a valid Access 2 Entertainment Card (source).

-Rainbow Cinemas: Rainbow Cinemas offers free admission to the support person of each guest with disability when they show their valid Access 2 Entertainment Card at all participating locations in Ontario and Saskatchewan.
+Rainbow Cinemas: Rainbow Cinemas offers free admission to the support person of each guest with a disability when they show their valid Access 2 Entertainment Card at all participating locations in Ontario and Saskatchewan.
 Contact your nearest theatre for more details (source).

-Insurance & Tax Discounts
+Insurance & Tax Discounts for Canadian PWDs

 ICBC: ICBC offers a 25% discount on the basic Autoplan to persons with disability who are 16 years old and above.
 To qualify, they must apply to the Ministry of Finance’s Fuel Tax Refund Program for Persons with Disabilities.
 Restrictions apply (source).